Alisafa60/luce-ecommerce-showcase/README.md

 Search is built with Lucene.NET and designed around real ecommerce discovery behavior.

-The search system supports exact matching, analyzed matching, fuzzy fallback, stemming, typo tolerance, edit-distance correction, taxonomy-aware ranking, and attribute-aware product matching.
+The search system supports exact matching, fuzzy fallback, typo-tolerant behavior, taxonomy-aware ranking, and attribute-aware product matching.

 It understands product concepts such as: